Mr. Bug Goes to Town: Book and other merchandise

 The film received a book adaptation which was released around the same time - it features new characters along with the ones from the film and goes further on key plots.
 For example, in the film Honey is aware of Beetle's romantic interest, expressing dislike to him but willing to make the sacrifice if it means everyone can live safely on his property away from the broken fence.
-However, in the book, Hoppity is made aware of this fact by Ambrose the Bee Scout, making Beetle's conflict with Hoppity more apparent from the start.
+In the book, Hoppity is made aware of this fact by Ambrose the Bee Scout, making Beetle's conflict with Hoppity more apparent from the start.
 Whether this was part of the film's script is unknown.
 The film also inspired a Mr. Bug Goes to Town board game and a series of trading cards.

-Release
+Release and legacy

-Mr. Bug Goes to Town was previewed on December 5, 1941 in advance of its scheduled Christmas release.
+Mr. Bug Goes to Town was previewed on December 4, 1941, in advance of its scheduled Christmas release.
 While it was well received by critics, theater operators rejected it.
-Two days later, the Japanese attack on Pearl Harbor signaled America's entrance into World War II, and Paramount canceled the Christmas release.
-Three weeks later, Paramount president Barney Balaban activated Max Fleischer's resignation.
-Paramount finally released the film in California on February 13, 1942 (February 20 in New York City).
-In the UK, it opened during January 1942 under the name Hoppity Goes to Town.
+The preview came three days before the Japanese attack on Pearl Harbor, which signaled America's entrance into World War II.
+Three weeks later, Barney Balaban initiated Max Fleischer's resignation.
+The Christmas release was later dropped, with another screening occurring in New York on December 30 for "the children of movie press folks."
+Paramount would finally release the film to the public in the United Kingdom on January 23, 1942, under the name Hoppity Goes to Town.
+A California release, double billed with Sullivan's Travels, followed on February 12, 1942, and on February 19 in New York City as a main attraction.
+The latter two releases were only screened for a week before being pulled from theaters.

-Mr. Bug was a financial disaster.
-Paramount reorganized Fleischer Studios as Famous Studios.
-Before the film's release, Walter Lantz, Paul Terry, and Leon Schlesinger all considered producing animated feature films, but after seeing the disappointing box-office of this film and the initial failures of Walt Disney's new films Pinocchio and Fantasia (both 1940), they cancelled any potential animated feature projects.
+Animation historian Jerry Beck argued that Mr. Bug's performance at the box office was likely not hampered by the attack on Pearl Harbor, but more so by Paramount mishandling the film's release.
+The studio never officially acknowledge the Pearl Harbor attacks to be the reason for the delay, but nevertheless, the film would still become a financial failure.
+Paramount reorganized Fleischer Studios as Famous Studios not long after.
+Before the film's release, Walter Lantz, Paul Terry, and Leon Schlesinger all considered producing animated feature films, but after seeing this film's disappointing performance and the initial failures of Walt Disney's Pinocchio and Fantasia (both 1940), they cancelled any potential animated feature projects.

 Harlan Ellison described vivid memories of having to outwit his family in order to see Mr. Bug Goes to Town for free on his birthday in his book Harlan Ellison's Watching.
 He credits his exploit as having fostered his rebellious nature rather than remaining a sweet obedient child.
 He never got to see the entire film until it came out on videocassette, and he watched it frequently throughout his adult life.